 Now, the good news

 Many governments, vertical industries and even individual businesses recognize the scope of the problem and are responding.
-Identity and access management measures that have long been commonplace in finance and healthcare, for example, are now being adopted in commercial industries that have historically been security-lax.
+Identity and access management measures for healthcare and finance have long been commonplace and are now being adopted in commercial industries that have historically been security-lax.

 Much of this is being driven by government laws and regulations, including: